ZackWilde27/Z3dPy/README.md

 # Z3dPy
 ![enginef](https://github.com/ZackWilde27/Z3dPy/assets/115175938/072e0f64-a536-4ae9-bc7e-60f542c3f950)

-Z3dPy is my open-source 3D software renderer written entirely in Python.
-(Now with an extension to speed up rendering.)
+Z3dPy is my open-source 3D engine written in Python, packaged into a module.

-Still in active development
+Still in active development.

-You'll need something to draw on.
-I recommend PyGame for it's speed, but Tkinter also has built-in support.
+You'll need something to drive the screen and handle the controls, but other than that, this module has no dependencies.

-Handles all the math for drawing, as well as lighting, rays/collisions, and basic physics.

 Documentation can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>

 <br>

 # Installation Guide

-First you'll need a display, like pygame, or tkinter or something.

 Download the release build and extract the zip folder to the same folder as your script, then import it with:
 ```python